 Studies done in World II and further back to the American Civil War revealed a strange thing in that most soldiers did not fire their guns to kill.
 Up until recently most soldiers were trained how to use weapons and obey orders, but little attention focused on motivating them to actually kill.
 That has changed and Dyer gives the example of marine basic training.

 War as we know it was not natural for hunter gatherers who often kept away from contested areas and even needed other groups for intermarriage.
-When conflicts occurred (sometimes result of famine or drought) humans learned that aggressiveness paid off resulting in more resources including mating which in turn led to more aggressiveness.
+When conflicts occurred (sometimes a result of famine or drought) humans learned that aggressiveness paid off resulting in more resources including mating which in turn led to more aggressiveness.

-When historical forces resulted in cities conflicts became more common.
+When historical forces resulted in cities, conflicts became more common.
 To reinforce the need to kill one early development was the phalanx, originating in Mesopotamia.
 It was with soldiers lined up in rows with the back roles pushing forward.
 The Romans perfected this strategy and conquered much of the known world.

 Tactics didn't change much, although many elements were added.
-Horses were effective and had been bred to carry heavier loads They could be counteracted, and even elephants as well.
+Horses were effective and had been bred to carry heavier loads.
+They could be counteracted, and even elephants as well.
 The big development was with guns preceded by bows and arrows.
 They killed at a distance.
 A little before WW I one response to guns was trenches.
 They effectively stalled forward movement.
 Airplanes first used in WW I were used for reconnaissance, and bombing.

 A strategy developed to cut off supplies meaning that cities and civilians would be attacked.
 Previously one's fate was decided on the battlefield, but non combatants became targets.